pacificclimate/weather-anomaly-tool/user-doc.md

   - Location and elevation
 - Data
   - Variable name (e.g., Precipitation)
-  - For Anomaly value type
-    - Baseline: absolute baseline value
+  - Data values: One or more of the following items, depending on the value type selected (anomaly, monthly, baseline):
     - Anomaly: absolute difference from baseline
     - Departure: relative difference from baseline
-  - For Monthly value type
+    - Baseline: absolute baseline value
     - Monthly statistic: absolute value of monthly statistic (varies by variable: cumulative for precipitation; average for temperature)
     - Data coverage: Fraction of contributing observations present in database relative to total number possible in selected period (month)
-  - For Baseline value type
-      - Baseline: absolute baseline value

 ### Marker colours: colour bar and colour scales